-An ERP system serves as a central data and operational hub where companies involved in sales, logistics, and manufacturing can efficiently manage their resources.
+An ERP system (for instance, the one built with accelerators like SAP B2B) serves as a central data and operational hub where companies involved in sales, logistics, and manufacturing can efficiently manage their resources.
 The ERP vendor leadership looked like that in 2020:

 ERPs embrace many more business operations than CRMs and can even include customer relationship management as one of their modules.
 The following are their major functions.

 An ERP system is usually built on top of a common database for all financial and operational data, replacing standalone data storages and spreadsheets.
 The system ties together various data sources and ensures that every department, be it finances, logistics, engineering, or human resources, operates off the same data, can access necessary information to carry out their responsibilities, uses common definitions, and shares the same operational standards and tools for collaboration.

 With accurate, up-to-date and complete data, C-suite and their subordinates alike can generate regular or ad-hoc reports to get access to insights, like inventory trends or employee overhead, streamline data interpretation, and make plans based on accurate forecasts.

 ERPs are usually associated with finance departments, helping them manage the general ledger, budgeting, and accounting.
 However, today ERPs might extend to inventory, order and supply chain management, production, distribution, human resources management and ecommerce operations.
 ERPs help align teams and workflows in pursuit of the bottom-line growth:

 - Finance departments get complete control over budgets and cash flows, increased security with role-based access to sensitive data, and a faster financial close enabled by automating tasks related to invoicing, accounts payables and receivables, payrolls, etc.